 - Wash the area to remove any allergens present.

 - A cold bath with a sprinkle of baking soda can help soothe the skin.

 - Applying a cold compress to the skin helps calm the itch.

-Tips To Take Care Your Child During Hive Infection
+Tips to Take Care of Your Child During a Hive Infection

 - Make sure your child does not end up itching the hives.